-Here a list of items that work well for women over 40 and that are timeless:
+Here a list of military inspired items and trends that work well for women over 40 and that are timeless:

 - Brass buttons on a simple pea coat or jacket